GenghisDarb/TORUS-Theory/notebooks/validation/bicycle/README.md

-# Bicycle validation notebooks
+# Bicycle Validation

+## Why this folder matters for TORUS
-This folder contains Jupyter notebooks for bicycle and controller recursion validation:
+This folder contains notebooks and data related to the "Bicycle Balance Mystery" tests, including Monte Carlo simulations.

+## What it contains
+- **Notebooks**: Jupyter notebooks analyzing bicycle balance dynamics.
+- **Data**: Simulation outputs and processed results.

+## How to use
+Open the notebooks in Jupyter and execute the cells to analyze the simulation data.
+Ensure the required data files are present in the `data/bicycle/` folder.

+## Next steps
+Additional notebooks will be added for extended bicycle validation tests.

 ### Notebooks in this folder
 | notebook | purpose |